phoenixframework/phoenix/guides/ecto.md

 In our [contexts guide](contexts.html), we'll find out how to wrap up our Ecto access and business logic behind modules that group related functionality.
 We'll see how Phoenix helps us design maintainable applications, and we'll find out about other neat Ecto features along the way.

-## Using MySQL
+## Using other databases

-Phoenix applications are configured to use PostgreSQL by default, but what if we want to use MySQL instead?
-In this guide, we'll walk through changing that default whether we are about to create a new application, or whether we have an existing one configured for PostgreSQL.
+Phoenix applications are configured to use PostgreSQL by default, but what if we want to use another database, such as MySQL?
+In this section, we'll walk through changing that default whether we are about to create a new application, or whether we have an existing one configured for PostgreSQL.

 If we are about to create a new application, configuring our application to use MySQL is easy.
 We can simply pass the `--database mysql` flag to `phx.new` and everything will be configured correctly.